benfrain/bb-grid/README.md

 ##A simple, responsive, Sass based grid 'thingy' to lay out UI elements

+### Update March 2013

+Susy now has a container relative mixin (called isolate-grid) to deal with this issue too.
+I'd therefore advise that this little project is now largely redundant.
+It still works fine and can be used in isolation for container relative layouts but for fuller grid building experiences I recommend the incredible Susy grid system.

 ###Why?

 bb-grids was borne out of the frustration of sub-pixel rounding (<a href="http://benfra.in/1z3">a blog post with more info on the issue is here</a>) when trying to layout UI elements within a grid or arbitary container.